autoloadnextpost/auto-load-next-post/readme.txt

 == Changelog ==

-= 1.5.7 - 25th March 2019 =
+= 1.5.8 - 1st April 2019 =

+* NEW: Added support for OceanWP theme.
+* Corrected: Typo in Congratulations admin notification.
-* Corrected: Meta name used to determin if the JavaScript should load in the footer.
+* Tweaked: Improved loading of Auto Load Next Post if set in the footer.
+* Tweaked: Disqus comments is also removed if **Remove Comments** is enabled.
+* Tweaked: The plugins JavaScript will stop running if user scrolls to quickly.
+Solves [issue #156](https://github.com/autoloadnextpost/auto-load-next-post/issues/156)

 [View the full changelog here](https://raw.githubusercontent.com/autoloadnextpost/auto-load-next-post/master/CHANGELOG.md).